peterpolidoro/modular_client_matlab/README.md

 ####Windows

-Windows needs drivers in order to communicate with an Arduino.
-Follow install instructions here:
+When the remote device is Arduino-based, Windows needs drivers in order to communicate with the Arduino.
+Follow install instructions
+here:

 <http://arduino.cc/en/Guide/Windows>